NulAsh/check_updates/README.md

 Flag 0:

-The third line of the group is a retexp containing one subgroup (in parentheses).
-From the first match found, the subgroup will be highlighted and compared to the fourth line.
+The third line of the group is a regexp containing one subgroup (in parentheses).
+From the first match found, the subgroup will be extracted and compared to the fourth line.
 If they do not match, an entry will be made to the check_updates_result.txt file.
 If no match is found on the page, or an error occurs on the page downloading, an entry will also be made about this.

 Flag 1: